MIN-Corps, an I-Corps site

 Participating in the NSF I-Corps National Teams program is seven intense weeks of exhaustion, exhilaration and "ah-ha" moments.
 Each participating team emerges with a robust set of customer discovery and technology commercialization skills, as well as an assessment of their innovation's market potential and business model.
 University of Minnesota teams that have completed MIN-Corps program customer discovery requirements are eligible to be recommended to the National Teams program.

-MIN-Corps offers a variety of short-term, non-credit bootcamps and workshops aimed at catalyzing technology commercialization across the University of Minnesota.
-We also offer MGMT 5102: STARTUP, a two credit course open to undergraduate and graduate students from any discipline who are interested in exploring the market potential of their own startup ideas.
+MIN-Corps offers education and coaching aimed at researchers and other innovators interested in learning how to translate their discoveries and inventions to real-life impact.
+Programs include single-topic Lunch-and-Learns, as well as discipline-specific Value Proposition Design Workshops.
+We also offer MGMT 5102: STARTUP, a two credit course open to undergraduate and graduate students from any discipline who are interested in using the Lean Startup methodology to explore the market potential of their own innovation-based business concepts.